|

 of the countries openness towards these groups is reflected in their

 social services and drug-treatment systems.
-Schneider,

 Jan